-He started at 2000 AD in 1977 and 1978 on Tharg’s Future Shocks, sharing art duties with Brett Ewins, a partnership that would continue on his return in 1986 for their long run on Bad Company with Peter Milligan.
-He would work solo with Milligan, again, on their occult detective series Bix Barton, and McCarthy would work steadily at 2000 AD throughout this period until 1996, briefly returning in 2001 and 2002 to draw more Future Shocks.
+I started at the number one selling comic 2000AD in 1977 and 1978 on Tharg’s Future Shocks, sharing art duties with the feted artist Brett Ewins (RIP).
+This was a partnership that continued on my return in 1986 for our long run on Bad Company with Peter Milligan.
+I would work solo with Milligan again, on our occult detective series Bix Barton, and I worked steadily at 2000AD throughout this period until 1996, briefly returning in 2001 and 2002 to draw more Future Shocks.

-The Voices Of Latin Rock book dealt with the Mission District in San Francisco, and the explosive fusion of Latin, salsa and rock is chronicled from a writer who has followed the music and the musicians for over 30 years.
+The Voices Of Latin Rock book dealt with the Mission District in San Francisco, and the explosive fusion of Latin, salsa and rock.
+I had chronicled this as a writer and followed the music and the musicians for over 30 years.
 The book covers the stories of prominent Latin rock bands including Santana and Malo, examining in detail the pioneering records and the ways in which both reflect a wide spectrum of Latin influences.
 It highlights the cast of characters and emerging period in the US during the late ’60s, with all the cultural background events including the Summer of Love, Woodstock, political activism, and the record label expansion.

-Legendary figures such as Bill Graham, Clive Davis and the Escovedos family play crucial roles in the development of this sound.
-As Latin music continues to become more mainstream, the interest in its musical roots grows.
-This book sheds light on these musical pioneers, and is gorgeously illustrated with over 800 black and white photos by Jim Marshall, Rudy Rodriguez, Joan Chase and others, plus artwork of dozens of rare album covers.
+Legendary figures such as Bill Graham, Clive Davis and the Escovedo family play crucial roles in the development of this sound.
+As Latin music continues to become more mainstream, interest in its musical roots grows.
+This book sheds light on these musical pioneers, and is gorgeously illustrated with over 800 black and white and a colur photo section by Jim Marshall, Rudy Rodriguez, Joan Chase and others, plus artwork of dozens of rare album covers.